Malabar Hill

 A Hilltop Address Above Weligama Bay

 Sri Lanka's south coast has accumulated a particular tier of boutique property over the past decade: small in key count, deliberate in design, and positioned away from the beach-resort density that characterises stretches like Mirissa and Unawatuna.
-Malabar Hill sits firmly in that category.
+Malabar Hill is a 5-star hotel in Weligama, Sri Lanka, with a Michelin Key in the record.
 Set on a former cinnamon plantation above Weligama, the property occupies a hilltop position that gives its 14 villas two distinct orientations: forested hillsides on one side, and the arc of Weligama Bay opening to the Indian Ocean on the other.
 The plantation origins are not incidental.
 They shape the topography of the site, the mature canopy that filters light across the grounds, and the sense of productive land repurposed rather than cleared.

 Architecture That Works the Site